se-edu/learningresources/contents/security/cryptography.md

 The simplest stream cipher is the [one-time pad](https://en.wikipedia.org/wiki/One-time_pad).
 In this cipher, the keystream used is bits from a truly random source, and is also the key.
 It is the only known cipher that cannot be cracked, even if the attacker has infinite computing power.
 This property is known as [perfect secrecy](https://crypto.stackexchange.com/questions/3896/simply-put-what-does-perfect-secrecy-mean); the ciphertext gives no additional information about the plaintext, so knowing the ciphertext does not provide any advantage to the attacker trying to recover the plaintext.
-Unfortunately, [Shannon](https://www.scientificamerican.com/article/claude-e-shannon-founder/) proved that any cipher that achieves perfect secrecy has the following limitations, making them [impractical](https://www.schneier.com/crypto-gram/archives/2002/1015.html#7).
+Unfortunately, [Shannon](https://www.scientificamerican.com/article/claude-e-shannon-founder/), renowned cryptographer and founder of information theory, proved that any cipher that achieves perfect secrecy has the following limitations, making them [impractical](https://www.schneier.com/crypto-gram/archives/2002/1015.html#7).

 * The key must be truely random, not pseudorandomly generated, and must never be reused.
 * The key must be securely distributed, and be at least as long as the message being generated.
 For example, to send a 10gb file to someone encrypted with the one-time pad requires sending 10gb of key material + 10gb of ciphertext = 20gb.

 In practice, we do not require perfect secrecy, since attackers have limited computational power.
-Hence, all other ciphers are only secure against such attackers.
+Hence, all other ciphers are only [computationally secure](https://en.wikipedia.org/wiki/Computational_hardness_assumption); their security relies on the assumption that certain problems are difficult to solve.

 Modern stream ciphers approximate the operation of the one-time pad.
 A short key (say 256 bits) is used to seed a [cryptographically secure pseudorandom number generator](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator), which is used to generate the keystream for both encryption and decryption.